 - Package acceptance – generally $5 (you do not need a mailbox with them).
 Will sign for packages from any shipper and keep them securely until you pick them up.
 Check with the individual store for weight limits and number of days that they will store items as well as how they want items addressed.

-Amazon Hubs: If you’re buying items on Amazon and don’t have a local address such as a marina to send it to, you can have it shipped to an Amazon Hub.
+Amazon Hubs: If you’re buying items on Amazon and don’t have a local address such as a marina to send them to, you can have them shipped to an Amazon Hub.
 Note that you have three days from delivery to pick items up or they will be returned.
 Details here.

 Even though we’re at a marina that accepts deliveries, packages are left in an insecure location.
 We’ve never had anything lost, but I do have high-value shipments (new laptop, watermaker, or injector pump, for example) shipped to the local UPS Store.